mlcommons/ck/docs/tutorials/mlperf-inference-power-measurement.md

    will automatically download and configure the SPEC PTDaemon tool.

 3. Access to the [MLCommons power-dev](https://github.com/mlcommons/power-dev) repository which has the `server.py` to be run on the director node and `client.py` to be run on the SUT node.
+This repository being public will be automatically pulled by the CM workflow.

 ## Connecting power analyzer to the computer